 Although our approach follows the same assumption as~\cite{zhou2021domain, nuriel2021permuted, kang2022style}, its objective for style augmentation is unique in the sense that it actively synthesizes hard examples to improve trained models.
 To this end, inspired by adversarial attacks~\cite{goodfellow2014explaining, madry2018towards,xie2019improving}, the proposed method, referred to as Randomized Adversarial Style Perturbations (RASP), adversarially augments the styles of features so that the corresponding examples deceive the network to be misclassified.
-Unlike the other methods based on adversarial attacks toward the fixed target label~\cite{shankar2018generalizing, zhong2022adversarial}, we draw random labels for attacks to ensure the diversity of the augmented styles.
+Unlike the other methods based on adversarial attacks toward the fixed target label~\cite{shankar2018generalizing, zhong2022adversarial}, we draw random labels for attacks to ensure the plausibilty of the augmented styles.
 While the features with modified styles strengthen the generalization ability on unseen domains, they might neglect crucial information observable in the source domains since the style augmentation is prone to disturb the representations of perturbation-free examples.
-To compensate for this, we propose Normalized Feature Mixup (NFM) technique based on Mixup~\cite{zhang2018mixup}.
-Instead of applying the na\"ive feature Mixup technique, NFM combines the normalized representations of perturbed and perturbation-free features.
-By integrating normalized features given by the Mixup with augmented styles, we successfully maintain the representations from the source domain while taking advantage of style augmentations based on RASP.
+To compensate for this, we propose Normalized Feature Mixup (NFM) technique based on mixup~\cite{zhang2018mixup}.
+Instead of applying the na\"ive feature mixup technique, NFM combines the normalized representations of perturbed and perturbation-free features.
+By integrating normalized features given by NFM, we successfully maintain the representations from the source domains while taking advantage of style augmentation based on RASP.

-Our contributions are summarized as follows: \begin{itemize} \item We present a unique style augmentation technique, referred to as RASP, for domain generalization based on adversarial learning, which is free from any architectural modifications or the need for the domain label of each example. \item We introduce a novel feature Mixup method, NFM, which allows us to maintain knowledge from source domains while facilitating the adaptation to fresh data via robust domain augmentation. \item The proposed approach consistently demonstrates outstanding generalization ability in the multiple standard benchmarks, especially in large-scale datasets. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We present a unique style augmentation technique, referred to as RASP, for domain generalization based on adversarial learning.
+This method is free from any architectural modifications or the need for the domain label of each example. \item We introduce a novel feature mixup method, NFM, which allows us to maintain knowledge from source domains while facilitating the adaptation to fresh data via robust domain augmentation. \item The proposed approach consistently demonstrates outstanding generalization ability in multiple standard benchmarks, especially in large-scale datasets. \end{itemize}